 2 pts.
-The essay supports an argument in response to the prompt using at least six documents.
+Evidence from the Documents: The essay supports an argument in response to the prompt using at least six documents.

 1 pt.
-The essay uses at least one additional piece of the specific historical evidence (beyond that found in the documents) relevant to an argument about the prompt.
+Evidence beyond the Documents: The essay uses at least one additional piece of the specific historical evidence (beyond that found in the documents) relevant to an argument about the prompt.

-To earn two points, the response must accurately describe - rather than simply quote - the content from at least six documents.
+To earn two points, the response must accurately describe-rather than simply quote-the content from at least six documents.
 In addition, the response must use the content of the documents to support an argument in response to the prompt.